mounty-ed/neural_news_project/README.md

 * Python 3.10+
 * Node.js 18+
-* Firebase project with Firestore enabled
-* Firebase Service Account JSON
+* Firebase project with Firestore enabled and Firebase Service Account to test front end and back end
-* Ollama installed locally with the `qwen3:8b` model loaded
+* Ollama installed locally with the `qwen3:8b` model loaded for testing the LangGraph workflow

 ### Clone Repository